Daniel Tiger's Neighborhood

-Daniel Tiger's Neighborhood (also spelled Daniel Tiger's Neighbourhood in United Kingdom, Canada, Australia, New Zealand, South Africa, Singapore, Hong Kong, Ireland, India, Malta, Cyprus and other Commonwealth countries) is a live action/animated educational musical television series.
+Daniel Tiger's Neighborhood (also spelt as Daniel Tiger's Neighbourhood in some countries) is a live-action/animated educational musical television series.
 It was created by Angela C. Santomero (who also created Blue's Clues and Super Why!) and produced by Fred Rogers Productions, 9 Story Media Group, and 9 Story USA (formerly Out of the Blue Enterprises).
-The series debuted on September 3, 2012 on PBS Kids, eleven years after Mister Rogers' Neighborhood ended and nine years after the death of Fred Rogers.

-It is based on the Neighborhood of Make-Believe from Mister Rogers, the family-oriented television series created and hosted by Rogers that aired from 1968 to 2001.
-In 2019, the series was renewed for a fifth season, which premiered on August 17, 2020 with Daniel Tiger's Neighborhood: Won't You Sing Along with Me?, a musical special that dealt with the COVID-19 pandemic.
-On August 20, 2021, the series was renewed for a sixth season, which premiered on September 5, 2022.
-A one-hour television movie, Daniel Visits a New Neighborhood, aired on June 20, 2022.
-On June 27, 2024, it was renewed for a seventh season which premiered on August 12, 2024.
-On June 23, 2025, it was renewed for an eighth season which is set to premiere in 2026.
+The series debuted on September 3, 2012, on PBS Kids.
+It is based on the Neighborhood of Make-Believe from Mister Rogers, the family-oriented television series created and hosted by Fred Rogers that aired from 1968 to 2001.

 Premise

 The character Daniel Tiger is based on Fred Rogers, and elements of his home are based on the set of Mister Rogers' Neighborhood.

 The series centers around Daniel Tiger (son of Mom Tiger and Dad Tiger).
-It also features other children of the characters from the Neighborhood of Make-Believe, such as Katerina Kittycat (daughter of Henrietta Pussycat), Miss Elaina (daughter of Lady Elaine Fairchilde and Music Man Stan), O the Owl (nephew of X the Owl) and Prince Wednesday (King Friday and Queen Sara Saturday's youngest son and Prince Tuesday's little brother).
-Two 11-minute segments are linked by a common socio-emotional theme, such as disappointment and sadness or anger and thankfulness.
-The theme also uses a musical motif phrase, which the show calls "strategy songs", to reinforce the theme and help children remember the life lessons.
+It also features other children of the characters from the Neighborhood of Make-Believe, such as Katerina Kittycat (daughter of Henrietta Pussycat), Miss Elaina (daughter of Lady Elaine Fairchilde and Music Man Stan), O the Owl (nephew of X the Owl), Prince Wednesday (King Friday XIII and Queen Sara Saturday's youngest son and Prince Tuesday's little brother), and Jodi Platypus.
+Daniel and friends often break the fourth wall by asking the viewers questions related to the content in the episodes.

+Two 11-minute segments are linked by a common socio-emotional theme, such as disappointment, sadness, anger, or thankfulness.
+Each theme also uses a musical motif phrase, which the show calls "strategy songs", to reinforce the theme and help children remember the life lessons.
 Many of the "strategy songs" are available in albums or as singles under the artist name "Daniel Tiger's Neighborhood".
 The program is targeted at preschool-aged children; it teaches emotional intelligence, kindness, and human respect.
 Its content follows a curriculum based on Fred Rogers' teaching and new research into child development.